dinamic/gluedesk/README.md

 gluedesk
 ========

+GlueDesk is a ticketing system based off the popular Symfony 2.x framework.

+Native features include:
+- issue tagging
+- issue forwarding
-GlueDesk is Symfony 2.x ticketing system.
-Native features include issue tagging, automatic forwarding, ability to act like a mediator and others.
+- ability to act like a mediator from ticket originating from another ticketing system